 Tons more ideas can be found on this rich and essential website

 You will use a tablet to create a project using a student-centered, content creation app similar to what we discussed in class.
 This project will reflect what you would want students in your class to create for an assignment.
 This project needs to focus on the use of tablets for content creation.
 Simply doing a review game or similar activity is not sufficient.
-The project should utilize multimedia (such as photos, audio, video, or a combination) and align with the middle grades curriculum.
+The project should utilize multimedia (such as photos, audio, video, or a combination) and align with the middle grades or secondary ed curriculum.
 You will present what you create to the rest of the class.

 You and a group member will research an app that can be used in the classroom (iPad or Chromebook is fine) and create a presentation on it that can be shared with the rest of the class.
 The presentation needs to focus on the app, how it can be used in the classroom, ideas for student-centered integration, as well as a breakdown of how the app is designed and looks.
 The presentation should be comprehensive and extensive enough that teachers can learn how to use the app simply by viewing the presentation.
 Use presentation software such as Nearpod, Google Slides, Prezi, Google Draw, Powerpoint, or similar.

 As always, there is a rubric available in Livetext for this assignment.